 CamRanger is a great tethering system to use.
-It’s an industry favourite and extremely reliable system that allows for wireless tethering.
+It’s an industry favourite and very reliable system that allows for wireless tethering.

 There are less expensive options on the market too.
 Do a bit of research to find the best fit for you.
 If you’re okay not being wireless, you can use an inexpensive cable to connect to a laptop and be ready to go!

 Knowing the orientation of the building is especially important.
-It will help you to minimise strong sun shining into the room directly.
+It will help you to minimize strong sunshine overexposing the room.
 Or know where to use the low light look as the sun sets or rises.

-A site visit also helps you get clear on what gear you’ll most likely use throughout the interior photography shoot.
-And it will bring up any issues with access to the site or gear you may need to rent.
+A site visit also helps you get clear on what gear you’ll use throughout the interior photography shoot.
+And it will bring up any issues with access to the site or equipment you may need to rent.

 As with any shoot, you should prepare the night before.
 Charge your batteries and pack all your gear.

-During the interior photography session, make sure that you’re shooting at an appropriate height.
+During the interior photography session, make sure to shoot at an appropriate height.
 This is approximately 5′ or so for interiors.
 And keep the camera as straight as possible to avoid added distortion.

 While editing your interior photographs, you want to make sure to correct for the lens that you used.
 Here you can straighten any verticals (and horizontals for the straight-on shots).

 Keep consistency in mind when deciding whether to turn on interior lights or not.
-And bear in mind that you’ll want to color correct for any lights you keep on.
+And bear in mind that you’ll want to colour correct for any lights you keep on.

 Creating those flashy interior photographs for magazines may seem out of reach.
 But keeping these tips in mind will get you on your way!

-Creating collaborative photo shoots can not only make your clients happy.
-But it also produces beautiful interior photography.
+Creating collaborative photoshoots can not only make your clients happy.
+It also produces beautiful interior photography.
 And it creates working relationships that will keep your business running for years.

-Keep improving by checking out our tips for editing interior photography in Lightroom or making money with interior photography!
+Keep improving with our tips for editing interior photography in Lightroom or making money with interior photography!
 We have an interesting post on avoiding common mistakes in real estate photography too!